randybias/cloudscaling.com/blog/cloud-computing/_posts/2013-07-24-openstack-aws.markdown

 Quoting the original [README](https://github.com/xtoddx/nova/blob/master/README.rst) from the Nova project:

-<blockquote>You have come across a cloud computing fabric controller.
+You have come across a cloud computing fabric controller.
 It has identified itself as "Nova."
 It is apparent that it maintains compatibility with the popular Amazon EC2 and S3 APIs.
 >
-> </blockquote>

 Notice the lack of any  mention of “native APIs” in the Nova project description and compare it to today’s Nova [README](https://github.com/openstack/nova/blob/master/README.rst).